studyathome-internationally/hub/docs/general/enroll.md

       Personal \n
        * Name:  \n
        * Surname (Family name):  \n
-       * Date of Birth:  \n
-       * Gender:  \n
-       * Address:  \n
-       * Nationality:  \n
        * University Name: \n
        * University E-Mail: \n
        * Study Program: \n\n
     after: >
+      I confirm reading and understanding the privacy information (https://hub.studyathome.technikum-wien.at/studyathome/privacy.html) and consent the data processing.\n\n
       Kind regards,\n\n
 ---

 :::: gslot content

-The course enrollment requires the **nomination** by the sending university first.
-Please send an **email** with your **application to the International Office** of the sending  university by clicking
+Please send an **email** with your **application** to the International Office of the home university by clicking _**Compose E-Mail**_ below.

-`Compose E-Mail`

-below.

-Within **two weeks**, you will be informed about the **acceptance of your application** and will get further information for registration and course enrollment.
+The International Office will forward your application to the host university, which will decide about the acceptance within **two weeks**.
+You will get further information for registration and course enrollment, by email.

-Please ensure to apply before the application deadline.
+Please ensure to **apply before the application deadline**.

 ::: tip Application Deadline
 June, 15^th^ 2020